dikiopolos/RtCampQAE/README.md

 ## AUTOMATION TESTING

 The automation frameworks use Selenium with Java, and run as JUnit tests.
-The tests are to be executed in Eclipse.
+The tests are to be executed in Eclipse and are currently configured to run on Firefox.

 - There are 4 .java test files that perform the 6 Test Cases.